 - ESRC Administrative Data Research Centres: ADRC Scotland (2013-2016)

-- 10-funder consortium on data linkage for health research: Farr Institute (2013-2016)In policy terms, Graeme Laurie was the Chair of the permanent UK Biobank Ethics and Governance Council from 2006-2010 and Chair of the Privacy Advisory Committee in Scotland from 2005-2013.
+In policy terms, Graeme Laurie was the Chair of the permanent UK Biobank Ethics and Governance Council from 2006-2010 and Chair of the Privacy Advisory Committee in Scotland from 2005-2013.
 He served as the Founding President of the European Association of Health Law from 2008-2013.
-He is currently a member of number of external professional and policy bodies including the Nuffield Council on Bioethics and the British Medical Association's Medical Ethics Committee.
-He served as a member of the Royal Society Working Group on Science as an Open Enterprise (2011-12), the Council of Europe Expert Group on the revision of Recommendation 2006(4) on research on biological materials of human origin (2012-2014), and most recently he has joined the Canadian Academies' Expert Panel on Timely Access to Health and Social Data for Health Research and Health System Innovation (2014-).
+He has also held a membership of a number of external professional and policy bodies including the Nuffield Council on Bioethics and the British Medical Association's Medical Ethics Committee, both from 2009-2015.
+He served as a member of the Royal Society Working Group on Science as an Open Enterprise (2011-12), and the Canadian Academies' Expert Panel on Timely Access to Health and Social Data for Health Research and Health System Innovation (2014-2015).
+Most recently, he was the UK representative on the Council of Europe Expert Group on the revision of Recommendation 2006(4) on research on biological materials of human origin (2012-2016), which led to the adoption of a new Recommendation in May 2016.

-Fundamental Issues in Medical Jurisprudence (Honours)
+Fundamental Issues in Medical Jurisprudence (Honours) (Course Organiser)